dfelinto/blender-manual/manual/modifiers/generate/bevel.rst

    Bevel modifier with Weight button active.

-:guilabel:`Weight`
+Weight
    Use bevel weights to determine how much bevel is applied; apply them separately in vert/edge select mode.
    See :doc:`Here </modeling/meshes/editing/edges>` about adjusting bevel weights.
    The three options specify what edge weight to use for weighting a vertex.

-   :guilabel:`Average`
+   Average
-      Uses the average bevel weight at the vertex :guilabel:`Sharpest`
+      Uses the average bevel weight at the vertex Sharpest
-      Uses the smallest bevel weight at the vertex :guilabel:`Largest`
+      Uses the smallest bevel weight at the vertex Largest
-      Uses the largest bevel weight at the vertex :guilabel:`Vertex Group`
+      Uses the largest bevel weight at the vertex Vertex Group
    Use a vertex group to determine which parts of the mesh get beveled.